 To find articles or commentary from the industry itself, look at serious magazines such as Marketing Week or Forbes.
 Select Trade Magazines in the Source Types list.
 These are useful for the latest news, trends, profiles of key people in the industry, and career information.

-To find industry reports, use IBISWorld to look at Industry Reports, which include detailed analysis on market sectors, including some global reports such as Global HR.
-You can also find industry reports on Business Search Interface.
+To find industry reports use Business Search Interface.
 Click on Industry Profiles and search in the box or browse.
 It's usually best to select the By Title, Subject & Description when searching.
 Use terms such as Mobile Phones, or Retail Banking.
 Reports can be looking at one country or may be global in outlook.
 These include lots of really useful information such as market analysis, financial data for the industry over 5 years, customer data, market segmentation, outlook with predictions for five years into the future.
 Some include a Five Forces Analysis, leading companies, and country data.

-To find Company Profiles, go to IBISWorld and view the section on Major Companies.
-The report includes profiles for the main four or five companies in the industry.
-From Business Search Interface, click on Company Profiles and type the name of your company in the box - for example Apple.
+To find Company Profiles, from Business Search Interface, click on Company Profiles and type the name of your company in the box - for example Apple.
 These reports include information on the products and services, top competitors, and a SWOT Analysis.

-For Statistics, use IBISWorld for benchmarking your company against an industry.
-National (government) statistics are available online from the ONS National Statistics pages.
+For Statistics, use the National (government) statistics which are available online from the ONS National Statistics pages.
 For other useful statistics sites, including regional, local authority or ward, click here.

 For Country Information, check Business Searching Interface.
 Click on Country Reports for geographical, political, economic, corporate, & environmental information - click here to view the report for Ghana